 The historical record is uncomfortable for those who advocate large-scale cash moves during geopolitical crises.
 Research published by Dimensional Fund Advisors across 22 major geopolitical events since 1950 found that equity markets recovered their pre-crisis levels within 47 days on average.
 Investors who moved more than 20% to cash during those events and waited for a clear resolution signal missed an average of 11.4% in gains before re-entering.

-The real cost of over-allocation to cash in a 4% to 5% inflation environment is not negligible.
+The real cost of over-allocating to cash in a 4% to 5% inflation environment is not negligible.
 Holding $50 million in cash for 12 months at a 4.8% inflation rate destroys approximately $2.4 million in real purchasing power, a figure that rarely enters the panic calculation but absolutely should.
-The goal is not to eliminate risk.
-The goal is to position your capital so that you can act when others cannot.
+Your goal is not to eliminate risk.
+Your goal is to position your capital so that you can act decisively when others are paralysed.

 The families that consistently outperform through crisis cycles are not those who predict outcomes correctly.
 They are the ones who maintain dry powder without abandoning return-generating assets entirely, and who have pre-agreed reallocation frameworks that remove emotion from the equation at exactly the moment when emotion is most dangerous.